Optimal Recovery of Precision Matrix for Mahalanobis Distance from High Dimensional Noisy Observations in Manifold Learning: Abstract

 \section{Abstract}

-In this paper, we study the problem of Mahalanobis distance estimation from high-dimensional noisy data.
-By relying on recent transformative results in covariance matrix estimation, we demonstrate the sensitivity of \MD~to measurement noise, determining the exact asymptotic signal-to-noise ratio at which \MD~fails, and quantifying its performance otherwise.
-In addition, for an appropriate loss function, we propose an asymptotically optimal shrinker, which is shown to be beneficial over the classical implementation of the \MD, both analytically and in simulations.
+{Motivated by establishing theoretical foundations for various manifold learning algorithms, we study the problem of Mahalanobis distance (MD){, and the associated precision matrix,} estimation from high-dimensional noisy data.
+By relying on recent transformative results in covariance matrix estimation, we demonstrate the sensitivity of \MD~{and the associated precision matrix} to measurement noise, determining the exact asymptotic signal-to-noise ratio at which \MD~fails, and quantifying its performance otherwise.
+In addition, for an appropriate loss function, we propose an asymptotically optimal shrinker, which is shown to be beneficial over the classical implementation of the \MD, both analytically and in simulations. {The result is extended to the manifold setup, where the nonlinear interaction between curvature and high-dimensional noise is taken care of.
+The developed solution is applied to study a multiscale reduction problem in the dynamical system analysis.}} Mahalanobis distance, large $p$ large $n$, optimal shrinkage, {precision matrix}\\ 2000 Math Subject Classification: 34K30, 35K57, 35Q80, 92D25